NetCordDev/NetCord/Documentation/guides/events/intents.md

 If you made this, you receive guild and direct messages.

 > [!NOTE]
-> `GatewayIntent.MessageContent` is a special intent that allows you to get @NetCord.Rest.RestMessage.Content on events.
+> `GatewayIntent.MessageContent` is a special intent that allows you to get @NetCord.Rest.RestMessage.Content of message on events.
 Otherwise it is empty.